elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Estimated market cap in REP of the specified Universe, priced in attoETH, as an unsigned 256-bit integer.
+* (string) Estimated REP market cap of the specified Universe, priced in attoETH, as a stringified unsigned integer.

 ### augur.api.Universe.getReputationToken(p, callback)